kn1-gh7/dotfiles/README.md

 # dotfiles
-My dotfiles for BSPWM setup on Arch
+Dotfiles for my bspwm config on Arch